ArifulSUST49/iNiLab/README.md

-#1) In this Assesment i have done the task1,task2 task 4 in the main branch
+1) In this Assesment i have done the task1,task3 and  task 4 in the main branch ...

-#2) I have done TODO assesment in todo branch
+2) I have done TODO assesment in todo branch